About Sensor

 Q: What shortcuts, approximations, or sacrifices to accuracy, if any, explain the CPU times of Sensor?

 A: Sensor makes no shortcuts, approximations, or data changes related to accuracy.
 While Sensor was designed to provide accuracy equal to or greater than that of other models, the accuracies of different models’ results are best judged by actual run results.
-Simple examples are: (1) compare Sensor’s one-iteration production well 6200 mcf/d rates of spe3.dat with rates from other models, (2) compare the initialization of phase identity and pressure in the critical-point black oil (compositional) test4a.dat (test4b.dat) with other models, (3) for any problem, test the 0-rate, no-change accuracy of Sensor initialization (this is a recommended test of properly isolated equilibrium regions, insert two data lines TIME 100/END at the beginning of Recurrent Data for a few-second run with no wells), (4) for symmetrical problems, check the symmetry of results.
+Simple examples are: (1) compare Sensor’s one-iteration production well 6200 mcf/d rates of spe3.dat with rates from other models, (2) compare the initialization of phase identity and pressure in the critical-point black oil (compositional) test4a.dat (test4b.dat) with other models, (3) for any problem, test the 0-rate, no-change accuracy of Sensor initialization (this is a recommended test of initial equilibrium and properly isolated equilibrium regions, insert two data lines TIME 10000/END at the beginning of Recurrent Data for a few-second run with no wells), (4) for symmetrical problems, check the symmetry of results.

 CPU times can vary widely among different simulators, as indicated by several of the SPE Comparative Solution Project problems37-43*.
 In one case, CPU times among five participants varied by a factor up to 50 for the same dataset and same machine40.
 Model efficiency depends upon many factors, including (1) choice of formulation (Impes, Implicit, Adaptive Implicit, etc.), (2) solver type (NF vs ILU-based methods) and logic of well constraint terms inclusion, (3) implicit well terms in Impes, (4) method of handling wellbore crossflow, (5) active-block coding in the solver as well as throughout the model, (6) Newton-Raphson vs successive-substitution methods in flash and phase stability calculations, (7) choice of variables in Impes compositional cases with large Nc, and many more.
 Hundreds of published papers discuss these and other aspects of simulator methodology.
 Different models’ authors often disagree regarding the best choices and use different methods.
 Implementation can be as important as the choice of methods.
 For example, Adaptive Implicit should be more efficient than Impes.
 But in one case two models, one using Impes, the other using Adaptive Implicit, were run on the same data and machine.
 The Impes run was six times faster.
 A more extreme example is given on the Miscible page of this website.
 Code efficiency can be a factor.
 Sensor uses no pre-compilers or other code efficiency enhancers.